amarmeddahi/camera-tracking/README.md

 # Tutorial

 * Create a basic 3D Unity project
-* Add the script "trajectory.cs" in the project assets
+* Add the script "trajectoire.cs" in the project assets
-  * Add to the object "Main Camera" the component (scripts) "trajectory.cs"
+  * Add to the object "Main Camera" the component (scripts) "trajectoire.cs"
 * Place an object in the scene: the subject
   * Create a tag "sujet"
   * Assign to this object the tag "sujet"